-Money for materials purchases is to be deposited into the official Durban University of Technology bank account, account number FDTS 301374.
+Students are required to purchase additional materials for repeat practical exercises.
+Money for purchasing materials must be deposited into the official Durban University of Technology bank account, account number FDTS 301374.
 A duplicate receipt is to be requested from the cashier, which then needs to be presented to the Senior Technical Assistant who will process the payment on the internal departmental system.
-Students are responsible for the purchase and cost of dental materials.
 DUT is a cashless environment.
 At no point are you to hand cash to anyone in the university other than the cashiers.